konveyor/konveyor.github.io/content/Move2Kube/Tutorials/customKubeYAML.md

 For more details on how to customize the parameterization look at the documentation.

 ## Conclusion
+Follow these steps to complete the tutorial.

-First, run `move2kube collect -a k8s` after logging in to your cluster to collect the cluster-related information inside the `m2k_collect` folder.
-Then, copy-paste the generated YAML file inside `m2k_collect/cluster/` to [custom-cluster-selector/clusters/](https://github.com/konveyor/move2kube-transformers/tree/main/custom-cluster-selector/clusters/).
-While running `move2kube plan -s src -c custom-cluster-selector` (or transform `move2kube transform -s src -c custom-cluster-selector`), provide the customization folder to Move2Kube using the `-c flag`.
-Finally, select the target cluster in the QA during *Transform* phase.
+1. Run `move2kube collect -a k8s` after logging in to the cluster to collect the cluster-related information inside the `m2k_collect` folder.
+2. Copy-paste the generated YAML file inside `m2k_collect/cluster/` to [custom-cluster-selector/clusters/](https://github.com/konveyor/move2kube-transformers/tree/main/custom-cluster-selector/clusters/).
+3. While running `move2kube plan -s src -c custom-cluster-selector` (or transform `move2kube transform -s src -c custom-cluster-selector`), provide the customization folder to Move2Kube using the `-c flag`.
+4. Select the target cluster in the QA during *Transform* phase.
 Move2Kube will generate the Kubernetes YAMLs for the target cluster.

-Given Kubernetes YAMLs, we saw how Move2Kube can create/transform the Kubernetes YAMLs to target a specific cluster.
+Given Kubernetes YAMLs, this tutorial showed how Move2Kube can create/transform the Kubernetes YAMLs to target a specific cluster.